Key Departures: Nathan Adrian, Tarik Phillip, Elijah Macon, Teyvon Myers, Brandon Watkins

 It is simple as this, Jevon Carter will be one of the best players in all of college basketball this year.
 Carter is an extension of Bob Huggins on both ends of the court.
 He is the head of the snake on defense, and in charge of running the offense.
 Carter was a First-team All-Big 12 member last year, he is a three time Big 12 All-Defensive team member, and was last year’s Big 12 Defensive Player of the Year.
 He averaged an insane 2.5 steals per game last season.
 Don’t let his size fool you.
 He is an absolute beast, filled with passion, toughness, and grit.
 I can see him competing with Devonte’ Graham of Kansas for Big 12 Player of the Year honors.
 Carter will be joined in the backcourt by another scrappy guard in Daxter Miles Jr., forming a duo of seasoned veterans.
 Miles Jr. averaged 1.4 steals himself last season.
 I expect his scoring to increase into double digits for his senior year, especially with a player like Tarik Phillip no longer in the picture.
 It seems repetitive, but what do all of the top college teams have?
 Top-notch guard play.

 I have Lamont West and Sagaba Konate in the starting lineup as the bigs going into the season.
 There is a lot more time available on the court for both players going into this year with the departures of Adrian, Macon, and Watkins.
 West got really good experience and solid minutes last season, and I anticipate his role to increase even more this year.
 West is a really good athlete, who can finish above the rim.
 He runs the floor well, and showed us his potential to be a threat as a stretch four.
 West has the chance to be an absolute stud.
 Konate got decent minutes for a true freshman last year, and I think he can provide a post presence and a bruiser down low for the Mountaineers.
 I am also really intrigued by his potential as a rim protector.
-The four-star freshman, Derek Culver, should also see good minutes as well.
-Culver is a beast on the boards/around the basket, and is a good athlete at the power forward position.
 I also expect Maciej Bender to see an increase in minutes as a big.
 Hopefully, he can step into a Nathan Adrian-type role.
 He has good fundamentals, and can definitely shoot it.
 Logan Routt will add depth at the center position as well.

 James Bolden and and Brandon Knapper will be in charge of the point guard duties behind Carter.
 Just like Carter, they are small guards, but it will be vital for them to keep up the intensity and hustle that the first unit brings.
 Bob Huggins brings in two Junior College players in D’Angelo Hunter and Wesley Harris.
 Both players have really good potential at the small forward position, and will now be exposed to a larger stage.
 Harris actually played with Malik Newman in high school, and I am really excited to see him play.
 Teddy Allen, another small forward, could see some minutes here and there off the bench as well, along with the sophomore shooting guard, Chase Harler.